driebit/mod_payment_buckaroo/README.md

    number.
 It is prefixed with this config key, which defaults to `"INV"`.
 The payment-id is formatted as: `"INV0000.0000.0012"`

+ * `mod_payment_buckaroo.services_excluded` the services excluded from the payment form.
+   A comma separated list of service codes, see https://dev.buckaroo.nl/PaymentMethods
+   Example: `paypal,Alipay`
+   Leave empty to allow all services.

+ * `mod_payment_buckaroo.services_selectable` the services selectable from the payment form.
+   A comma separated list of service codes, see https://dev.buckaroo.nl/PaymentMethods The order of this list is also the order on the payment form.
+   Example: `ideal,paypal`
+   Leave empty to allow all services in their default order.

 Webhook and Redirect URLs
 -------------------------